auth0/docs/articles/api-auth/which-oauth-flow-to-use.md

 ---
-title: Which OAuth 2.0 flow should I use?
+title: Which OAuth 2.0 Grant should I use?
 toc: true
 description: Helps the user identify the proper OAuth 2.0 grant for each use case.
 topics: